 Migration Solution Testing

-When undertaking any Migration Test Phase, the DCC shall undertake Migration ST.
+When undertaking any Migration Test Phase, the DCC shall undertake Migration ST. For the purposes of the testing set out in Clauses 5.2-5.6, the DCC may, where provided for in the Depth and Breadth of Migration Testing Document for a Migration Test Phase, rely on evidence from tests run in previous Migration Test Phases rather than re-running tests.

 Migration ST comprises the undertaking of tests set out in Clauses 5.3, 5.4, 5.5, and 5.6 of this MTAD against any of the following combinations: